Taungthaman Lake in Myanmar is being slowly polluted by waste from Mandalay Industrial Zone (Photo by Libby Hogan).

 Weak or poorly enforced environmental laws have allowed corporations to dump waste and pollutants with impunity in Myanmar.
-Building on ERI’s history of fighting fossil fuel projects in Myanmar, we continue to advocate for environmental rights and corporate accountability, monitoring pollution issues and potentially dangerous development projects.
-In the case of projects such as the Mandalay Industrial Zone (MIZ) and the Pauk Tine and Heinda mines, wastewater has damaged ecosystems and livelihoods of communities.
-ERI provides training and support to local lawyers and community groups on gathering evidence and legal strategies, so that they can seek injunctions before the courts to stop continuing pollution and pursue compensation.
+Building on our history of fighting fossil fuel projects in Myanmar, we continue to advocate for environmental rights and corporate accountability, monitoring pollution issues and potentially dangerous development projects.
+In the case of projects such as the Mandalay Industrial Zone (MIZ) and the Pauk Tine and Heinda mines, wastewater has damaged ecosystems and the livelihoods of communities.
+EarthRights provides training and support to local lawyers and community groups on gathering evidence and legal strategies so that they can seek injunctions before the courts to stop continuing pollution and pursue compensation.
 We have also pursued strategic litigation, acting as legal counsel for affected communities on complex, large-scale pollution cases with the aim of setting precedents that can be used by other affected communities.

 Mandalay Industrial Zone

-The MIZ area includes facilities that cause severe pollution such as tanneries, distilleries, sugar factories and battery factories.
+The MIZ area includes facilities that cause severe pollution, such as tanneries, distilleries, sugar factories, and battery factories.
 Since 2008, if not earlier, untreated wastewater has been released from the MIZ into a canal that supplies water for the Nat Yay Kan fishery ponds and feeds into Taungthaman Lake.
 This pollution has caused a series of large die-offs in the fish populations in Taungthaman Lake.
 In 2013, Myanmar’s Ministry of Industry supplied a list of 63 factories that were dumping wastewater into surrounding waterways, though the total number may be far higher.
-Several factories have been fined but none have agreed to stop dumping pollutants, despite the fact that the Mandalay City Development Committee is legally obligated to ensure that they do so.
+Several factories have been fined, but none have agreed to stop dumping pollutants, despite the fact that the Mandalay City Development Committee is legally obligated to ensure that they do so.
 Though required to do so by law, none of the factories in MIZ have publicized an Environmental Management Plan or an Environmental Compliance Certificate.

 Heinda Tin Mine

-The Heinda mine is tin-ore mining project in Dawei, run by Thai firm Myanmar Pongpipat Company Limited and Myanmar state-owned firm Mining Enterprise No. 2.
-Since 2008, pollution from the Heinda mine and wastewater from the mine’s overflowing tailing ponds have contaminated the Myaung Pyo creek, the source of the surrounding communities’ water for drinking, domestic use and irrigation.
-The wastewater also impacts farmland, reportedly damaging the quality of soil.
+The Heinda mine is a tin-ore mining project in Dawei, run by Thai firm Myanmar Pongpipat Company Limited and Myanmar state-owned firm Mining Enterprise No. 2.
+Since 2008, pollution from the Heinda mine and wastewater from the mine’s overflowing tailing ponds have contaminated the Myaung Pyo creek, the source of the surrounding communities’ water for drinking, domestic use, and irrigation.
+The wastewater also affects farmland, reportedly damaging the quality of the soil.
 These changes have allegedly caused health problems and disrupted the livelihoods of communities in the area.
-The communities rely on agriculture, cultivating betel nut, rubber, durian, coconut, vegetables, cashews and bananas to sell.
+The communities rely on agriculture, cultivating betel nut, rubber, durian, coconut, vegetables, cashews, and bananas to sell.
 Though the project affects over a dozen villages, one of the most impacted is Myaung Pyo village, located two kilometers from the mining site.
 Villagers in Myaung Pyo have built an earth barrier and a series of trenches to keep the black wastewater out of their homes.

 Pauk Tine Tin Mine